RogoSolutions/rogo-esp32-sdk/examples/peripherals/usb/host/msc/README.md

 ## Overview

 This example demonstrates usage of Mass Storage Class to get access to storage on USB memory stick.
-Upon connection of USB stick, storage is mounted to Virtual filesystem.
-Example then creates `ESP` subdirectory(if not present already), as well as `text.txt` file.
-Its content is then repetitively printed to monitor until USB stick is manually ejected.
-User can decide whether or not to deinitialize the whole
-USB stack or not by shorting GPIO10 to ground.
-When GPIO10 is left unconnected USB stack is not deinitialized, USB stick can be plugged-in again.
+Example caries out read and write file operations, as USB storage is mounted to Virtual filesystem.

 ### Hardware Required